• Home

 Legal translations – all you need to know about them

-If you are involved in any accident caused by someone else’s negligence, getting medical attention is paramount for your health and claim filing process.
+If you are involved in any accident caused by someone else’s negligence, getting medical attention is paramount for your health and claim claim-filing process.
 But what happens if your health insurance does not cover that particular treatment?
 Or when you are too unconscious to give your financial information?
 What if you cannot afford the care that you direly need until the settlement kicks in?

 In such cases, the hospital or specialist will provide treatment, then attach a lien to your settlement.
 Learn how this affects your personal injury settlement and what you can do about it.